-- ip\name (str) The name of the addressable IP. - data (str) The absolute path of the data to be loaded.
+- ip_name (str) The name of the addressable IP. - data (str) The absolute path of the data to be loaded. - zero (bool) Zero out the address of the IP not covered by data reset (parser=None)

-Reset both all the dictionaries.
+Reset all the dictionaries.

 This method must be called after a bitstream download.
-1. In case there is a \.tcl file, this method will reset the IP, GPIO, and interrupt dictionaries based on the tcl file.
-2. In case there is no \.tcl file, this method will simply clear the state information stored for all dictionaries.
+1. In case there is a hwh or tcl file, this method will reset the states of the IP, GPIO, and interrupt dictionaries .
+2. In case there is no hwh or tcl file, this method will simply clear the state information stored for all dictionaries.